19 Years of Excellence 99% Hiring Rate

 Top 10 HTML5 Common Interview Questions & Answers

-Q.1: Please Explain Key Goals and Uses of HTML5?
+Q.1: Explain the Key Goals and Uses of HTML5.

 Ans: HTML5 is the newest version of HTML.
-Major goals of HTML5 are making HTML code easier to read and staying update with the latest multimedia formats.
+The major goals of HTML5 are making HTML code easier to read and staying updated with the latest multimedia formats.
 It also aims to define the processes for dealing with syntax errors, so that invalid code will be handled the same by all web browsers.
-One of the key goals for HTML5 is to support for multimedia on mobile devices.
+One of the key goals of HTML5 is to support multimedia on mobile devices.

 Ans: HTML5 offers so many new and advanced features to web designers and UI developers.